A grassroots, brevet-style day of gravel adventure. Four riders, one borderland loop, and the back roads in between.

 With roughly 50–70% gravel or dirt, most riders will be happiest on gravel tires or a sturdy all-road setup.
 Bring tires you trust and a spare tube or two.

 It's open to the community — we promote it through the club's Strava and Instagram.
-There's a light bar for safety: teams of four, each rider comfortable with a 100-mile, 10,000-foot day, which we check from recent Strava.
-The field is capped at 12–15 teams, confirmed in the order interest comes in.
+There's a light bar for safety: teams of four, each rider comfortable with a 115+ mile, 10,000+ foot day, which we check from recent Strava.
+The field is capped at 12–15 teams, confirmed in the order teams register.
 It's about capability and finishing safely, not exclusivity.

 Yes — once your team's accepted, each rider gets an emailed link to sign an assumption-of-risk waiver electronically.
 It's required before the start: no signature, no roll-out.